 - Portage County Treasurer Records Policy - Our office’s complete public records policy.

-- Records Retention Schedule - Listing of records maintained by the Treasurer’s Office.
+- Records Retention Schedule - Listing of records maintained by the Treasurer’s Office (for our social media records retention schedule, click here).

 - Ohio Historical Society Local Government Records Program - A joint program that seeks to preserve local government records of enduring historical value.